Hair Whorl

 The definition of a hair whorl is when hair grows in a circular pattern around a discernible center point on the scalp.
 Everyone does, in fact, have a hair whorl; the male and female whorls are identical.
 Some people may even have more than two hair whorls—occasionally even three—in their head.

-Typically, a friend or family member will look down at our heads while we are sitting and comment, “Beware, you’re becoming bald!”
-This seemingly unimportant comment can, however, cause great anxiety in some people, especially in children and teenagers.
 Young people, usually between the ages of 16 and 35, who are concerned about this issue frequently take pictures of their own crowns and post them on online discussion boards, asking for advice because they are unsure whether what they see is simply a simple whorl or the first step towards baldness.

 First and foremost, it’s crucial to avoid obsessing over this subject and, of course, focusing too much on other people’s opinions.
 Most of the time, those who make such remarks are joking and are simply repeating a joke they themselves have already experienced.
 And if we photograph our crown to check on our own for hair problems, we’ll typically only see the natural whirlpool that, as we previously mentioned, exists in every single person’s head.